 Costs for treatment, including for pharmaceuticals, can be very high.
 Doctors and hospitals often require immediate cash payment for their services.

-If you become seriously ill or injured, you'll need to be evacuated to a destination with appropriate facilities.
-This could be Australia or it could be another country where medical treatment may be much more expensive than in Australia.
+If you become seriously ill or injured, you'll need to be evacuated to another country with appropriate facilities.
 Medical evacuation can cost tens of thousands of Australian dollars.

 Where to get help